PanamaP/CryptoCop/README.md

     "CryptocopConnectionString": "SQLHostStringHERE"
   },
   ```
-  If you go with elephantsql like i did, the string you get will look like this:
+  If you go with elephantsql like i did, then your string will look like this:
   ```
   postgres://username:password@lucky.db.elephantsql.com/username
   ```